MaoZiming/papers/4-distributed-systems/44-mapreduce.md

     - Take one input KV pair and output a set of intermediate KV pairs
 - Shuffle phase
     - Data exchange step between Map and Reduce tasks
-    - After Map tasks finish processing, intermediate results are partitioned, grouped by key, and transferred to Reducers
+    - After Map tasks finish processing, intermediate results ($K_{inter}, V_{inter}$) are partitioned, grouped by key, and transferred to Reducers
     - Potential problems
-        - Data skew: one key with large # of values, overload single Reducer
+        - Data skew: one key with large # of values, overload single Reducer.
         - Network bandwidth: too much intermediate data transferred over the network
         - Disk I/O: might be the bottleneck
     - Not always needed